rlmv/doc-trips/Readme.md

 ## Database

 The site uses PostgreSQL as a database backend in production.
-You *can* use SQLite for development, but it's not recommended: some unit tests will fail, and other features won't work quite the same.
-Instead, [install Postgres](https://www.postgresql.org).
+The project is set up to run a local Postgres instance using Docker.
+You can install Docker [here](https://docs.docker.com/install/).
+Once that is done, run the following to ensure everything is properly set up:

+    make postgres

-Run the following from the command line:
+Then run the following from the command line:

     make reset_db
     make migrate